edwardjackchandler/edwardjackchandler.github.io/aboutme.md

 subtitle: Who is Jack Chandler?
 ---

-My name is Inigo Montoya.
-I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family
+I AM A:
+- Brit.
+- Computer Science Graduate.
+- Video game fanatic.

+I AM:
+- Sarcastic.
+- A fan of bullet points.

 What else do you need?